BA (Hons) Stadium & Events Management

-This degree provides the unique opportunity to study stadium and events management within a world class iconic entertainment and sporting venue.
-You will gain insights into stadium and venue management, winning contract negotiation, successful event planning and operations.
+This degree provides the unique opportunity to study the intricacies of stadium and events management within a world-class sport and entertainment venue.
+You will gain insights into venue management, winning contract negotiation, successful event planning and operations.

 UCFB Wembley: 8N63.
 Campus: D. Institution: B94.

 96 UCAS points